-The FAA launched the commercial astronaut designation in 2004 to promote commercial innovation for spaceflight and was awarding commercial astronaut wings to non-astronaut people that flew into space.
-The program was ended in 2022 with the rise of commercial space tourism that involved non-crew-controlled space craft that are either ground-controlled or autonomously controlled entirely by on-board computers, with people flying into space as such non-crew members are designated as spaceflight participant instead.
+A commercial astronaut is a person who is a crew member of a privately-owned spacecraft.
+The designation was established by the Federal Aviation Administration (FAA) in 2004 to promote innovations in commercial spaceflight.
+FAA was awarding wings to people that flew into space.
+The program was ended in 2022 with the rise of commercial space tourism that involved spacecraft that are either ground-controlled or autonomously controlled entirely by on-board computers; people flying into space as such non-crew members are designated as spaceflight participants instead.

 Main article image